Nithishramasaravanan/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ```
 /*
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by: Divyadharshini.A
+Developed by: Nithish R
-RegisterNumber:  212222240027
+RegisterNumber:  212222040107
 */

 import numpy as np